bastikr/sphinx-julia/doc/index.rst

 Usage
 -----

-To be able to actually use the functionality of these extensions in your documentation you have to specify this in the :file:`conf.py` file by adding :obj:`sphinxjulia.juliadomain` and :obj:`sphinxjulia.juliaautodoc` to the extensions list.
-If you docstrings in numpy or google style you can also add :obj:`sphinx.ext.napoleon` which will give much nicer output.
+To use these extensions you have to specify this in the :file:`conf.py` file by adding :obj:`sphinxjulia.juliadomain` and :obj:`sphinxjulia.juliaautodoc` to the extensions list.
+If you have docstrings in numpy or google style you can also add :obj:`sphinx.ext.napoleon` which will give much nicer output.

 .. code-block:: python